How is air quality determined?

 Air quality is determined by the concentrations of pollutants in the air.
-It is influenced by the types and amount of pollutants released into the air as well as weather conditions such as wind and temperature.
+Air quality can vary greatly from one area or community to the next and from one hour to the next.
+This is because air quality is influenced by several things.
+The types and amounts of pollutants released into the air and weather conditions such as wind and temperature affect air quality.
 It is also influenced by natural geographical features such as mountains or bodies of water.
-For example, in valleys air pollutants can be trapped close to the ground causing higher levels, or elevated concentrations of pollution.
+For example, valleys can prevent mixing of air.
+This can then trap pollutants close to the ground where people can inhale them.

 What is sulphur dioxide?